 Supplementary Operational Safety Content

-Supplementary Operational SafetyThese units focus on managing incidents after the fact.
-They present up-to-date information relevant to harm minimization, and cover such issues as subject well-being, reporting, presenting evidence in court and coping with post incident trauma.
-Just as the resolution of physical violence takes special skills to manage, so to does the effective management of events following an incident.
-Physical skills are designed to provide a tactical advantage for safety and control.
-The strategies in these units are designed to minimise the disruption to work and personal life through stress and legal ramifications that may follow a UOF incident.
+Supplementary Operational SafetyThese units focus on managing incidents after the fact, presenting information relevant to harm minimization, subject well-being, reporting, court proceedings and post incident trauma.
+Just as the resolution of violence takes special skills to manage, so to does the effective management of events following an incident.
+Physical skills provide a tactical advantage for safety and control; these strategies are designed to minimise disruption to work and personal life through stress and legal ramifications from a UOF incident.

 Provision of After Care examines the effects of UOF strategies in terms of potential injuries, and presents effective methods of providing care, including treatment for injuries resulting from blunt force trauma, plus more life-threatening injuries from edged weapons and firearms.

-Reporting Use of Force Incidents examines aspects of properly formatting UOF incident reports.
-It examines realistic timeframes relating to stress and recall, meeting agency policy whilst safeguarding the integrity of operational personnel, and how to use appropriate language in the report to clearly and concisely describe the incident after the fact.
+Reporting Use of Force Incidents examines aspects of properly formatting incident reports, realistic timeframes relating to stress and recall, meeting agency policy whilst safeguarding the integrity of operational personnel, and how to use appropriate language to clearly and concisely describe the incident after the fact.

-Post Incident Trauma Management examines the psychological and emotional effects violence can have on an operative's personal life, and presents information relevant to understanding human needs, how we process stimuli through our perceptual filters and the resultant effect on behaviour, and relevant strategies for dealing with psychological trauma following UOF incidents.
+Post Incident Trauma Management examines the psychological and emotional effects on personal life, presents information relevant to understanding how we process stimuli through our perceptual filters and the resultant effect on behaviour, and relevant strategies for dealing with psychological trauma following UOF incidents.

-Testifying for Use of Force Incidents covers the skills and knowledge required to present evidence for UOF incidents in a judicial or quasijudicial environment, based on mechanisms for explaining the level of force that was employed and the circumstances under which it was exercised.
-It examines how to prepare for legal proceedings, obtaining appropriate legal representation, presenting evidence in court, presentation and language, court formats and common legal strategies.
+Testifying for Use of Force Incidents examines the presentation of evidence in a judicial environment, based on mechanisms for explaining the response and circumstances under which it was exercised, obtaining legal representation, preparing for legal proceedings, court formats, proceedings and common legal strategies.